- Dean of Academic Affairs

 - Email: firstname.lastname@example.org

-Prior to joining UH-KCC, Sasaki served as Associate Vice President for Student Affairs at Hawai’i Pacific University.
-He was previously Associate Dean at Chaminade University, Founding Faculty and Associate Dean at Cascadia Community College, and Chief Diversity Officer in the Seattle Community College District.
-He began his career as a faculty member teaching American Ethnic Studies and Sociology and earned tenure and his college’s Distinguished Teaching Medal for his work in those disciplines.
+Prior to joining WCC, Sasaki served in senior leadership roles in Academic Affairs, Student Affairs, Chief Diversity Officer, principally in open enrollment institutions.
+He began his career as a faculty member teaching American Ethnic Studies and Sociology and earned tenure and his college’s Distinguished Teaching Award for his work in those disciplines.

 With particular interest in the needs of underserved and disadvantaged student populations, Sasaki has consulted for several institutions on curricular transformation and the assessment of learning outcomes.
 He consults annually with the United Negro College Fund to advise on the allocation of over 1.6 billion dollars in scholarship support through the Gates Millennium Scholars Program.